opencv/opencv/modules/video/doc/motion_analysis_and_object_tracking.rst

 That is, MHI pixels where the motion occurs are set to the current ``timestamp`` , while the pixels where the motion happened last time a long time ago are cleared.

-The function, together with :cpp:func:`calcMotionGradient` and :cpp:func:`calcGlobalOrientation` , implements a motion templates technique described in Davis97 and
+The function, together with :ocv:func:`calcMotionGradient` and :ocv:func:`calcGlobalOrientation` , implements a motion templates technique described in Davis97 and
 Bradski00